libretiny-eu/libretiny/docs/platform/beken-72xx/flashing.md

 ## Auto-download-reboot

-If you have a recent version of LibreTuya installed on the chip, you can use [Auto-download-reboot](../../flashing/tools/adr.md) to reboot the chip automatically.
+If you have a recent version of LibreTiny installed on the chip, you can use [Auto-download-reboot](../../flashing/tools/adr.md) to reboot the chip automatically.
 This is enabled by default, so you don't have to change anything.

 ## Single-adapter usage